dgrnbrg/spiral/README.md

 - How can the server dedicate more or fewer resources to different requests?
 - How can long-running HTTP requests be easily developed, without blocking threads?

-Async Ring attempts to solve these problems by introducing a core.async based API that is backwards compatible with Ring and popular Ring servers, so that you don't need to rewrite your app to take advantage of these techniques.
+Spiral attempts to solve these problems by introducing a core.async based API that is backwards compatible with Ring and popular Ring servers, so that you don't need to rewrite your app to take advantage of these techniques.